 Both equal sharing and measuring problems are common in the real world.
-Developmentally, students tend to build up solutions to these problems using addition at first, progressing to multiplication, then later treat division as an operation in its own right.
+Developmentally, students tend to build up solutions to these problems using addition at first, progressing to multiplication.
+With appropriate opportunities to learn, students later come to treat division as an operation in its own right.

 - Begin with a growth problem (see PowerPoint One: Eggs and chickens).

 There are 12 eggs in one dozen.

 How many eggs are in eight dozen?

 What ways can you find to solve this problem?